kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 .. caution::

-   This is how a caution will appear.
+   This is how a caution appears.

 The ``important`` admonition is considered equivalent and appears in the same style.